 Many animal models are simple models where pathology is artificially induced over a short period through specific feeders or drug administration, or genetic manipulation.
 Therefore, a gap arises between "artificially created acute, simple models" and "human chronic, complex diseases."

-For example, human MASH is a complex chronic disease that progresses over many decades through stages of "fat deposition," "inflammation," and "fibrosis," often against a background of lifestyle-related diseases like diabetes and dyslipidemia.
-Simple mouse models that merely accumulate fat over a short period cannot accurately predict drug accessibility to fibrotic tissue in advanced human cases or the inflammatory signals that arise over long durations.
+For example, human MASH is a complex chronic disease that progresses over decades in the background of lifestyle-related diseases such as diabetes and dyslipidemia, manifesting as "fat deposition," "inflammation," and "fibrosis."
+Simple mouse models that merely accumulate fat in a short period may not adequately reflect drug accessibility to highly advanced fibrotic tissue seen in humans or the long-term inflammatory signals that develop.

 [Immunology] Immunological immaturity due to the rearing environment (SPF environment)